Get

 In a house fire, every second counts when it comes to getting people and pets to safety.
 You don’t want to waste time looking for your cat’s carrier.
 Instead, keep them in an easily accessible location and make sure everyone knows where to find them.
 Because house fires may occur when you aren’t home, it’s best to keep the carriers somewhere that firefighters or other rescuers can quickly see them if necessary.

-Spend time getting your cat used to going into the carrier so they remain calm and consider it a safe space.
+Spend time getting your cat used to going into the carrier so they remain calm inside and consider it a safe space.

 4. Alert Rescuers to Your Cat’s Presence